-As Recommend by House Committee on Judiciary
+As Amended by House Committee of the Whole

-Brief
+Brief\

-House Sub. for Sub. for SB 232 would amend law in the Kansas Code for Care of Children (Code) governing orders granting custody for adoption when parental rights have been terminated.
-The bill would also amend law governing jurisdiction of proceedings under the Code to specify if orders granting custody for adoption involve an Indian child, the federal Indian Child Welfare Act (ICWA) would apply instead of the Code.
+House Sub. for Sub. for SB 232, as amended, would amend law in the Kansas Code for Care of Children (Code) governing orders granting custody for adoption when parental rights have been terminated.
+The bill would also amend law governing jurisdiction of proceedings under the Code to specify, if orders granting custody for adoption involve an Indian child, the federal Indian Child Welfare Act (ICWA) would apply instead of the Code.